 All our galleries are equipped with video surveillance cameras and an electronic motion-detection system.
 Please do not touch the artworks; just contemplate them quietly.

 Photography for personal use is allowed in some exhibition galleries.
 However, no video equipment, selfie sticks, flash or tripods may be used.

 The museum reserves the right to change this rule, depending on the specific circumstances.

-For professional use, please submit your request to Steven Ross, Head of Public Relations, at 514 847-6232.
+For professional use, please submit your request the Head of Public Relations, at 514 847-6232.